Furnished or Unfurnished Apartment? How to Make the Call

 Furnished apartments: The pros

-1. Moving will be a breeze.
-If you’re a frequent mover, you definitely want to keep your stuff to a minimum.
+- Moving will be a breeze.
+If you’re a frequent mover, you want to keep your stuff to a minimum.
 Renting a furnished place means you won’t own most of the big items in your place, and it’ll be easy for you to pick up and move on short notice.
-Bonus: You’ll never experience the joy of moving a couch up a flight of stairs.
+It’s also cheaper if you hire professionals, since they’ll have a lot less that needs to be moved.
+Plus, you could do without the joy of moving a couch up a flight of stairs, right?

-4. Sometimes you can get a shorter lease.
+- Sometimes you can get a shorter lease.
 Most furnished apartments won’t require a year-long lease, since they cater mostly to students and traveling professionals who don’t stay in one place for too long.
-If you’re not ready to commit to one place for too long, a furnished apartment might be for you.
+If you’re not ready to commit to one place for too long, you’re probably better going after a furnished apartment.
+They’ll be willing to do a shorter lease, and you don’t have to do such a big move for a place you’re only staying in for a few months.

 Furnished apartments: The cons

-2. You face a higher liability.
+- You face a higher liability.
 In an unfurnished place, you might not get your security deposit back if you accidentally bust a hole in the wall or your kid draws all over the walls with crayons.
-In a furnished place, you have to consider the furniture as well.
+There’s a lot more to break in a furnished apartment.
 Did you tear the upholstery in the couch?
 Scratch the dining room table?
 That stuff doesn’t belong to you, so you’re going to have to pay to get it fixed.
 Better be careful!

 Tip: Take a video inventory of everything the landlord provides in a furnished apartment before you move in.
 Take note of anything that’s broken.
 That way, you’ll have indisputable evidence if your landlord tries to charge you for something you didn’t break.

-3. You’ll have no control over most of your décor.
-If you don’t like the couch in your furnished apartment, tough.
-You could go out and buy a new one, but you’ll have to figure out what to do with the old one, and you’ll have to make sure it’s OK with your landlord.
+- You’ll have no control over most of your décor.
+If you don’t like the couch in your furnished apartment, it’s a pain to get a different one.
+You could buy a new one, but you’ll have to figure out what to do with the old one, and if your landlord will let you in the first place.
 You can hang art on the walls and add other personal touches around the place, but you won’t have complete control over the look of your apartment.
+The look of the apartment is mostly determined by them, so if you care a lot about decoration, this probably isn’t the option for you.